andrewwinters5000/klimakoffer/website/general_info.md

 ## Goals for this Course

+THIS IS DUMMY TEXT TO MAKE SURE I AM COMPILING THE NEW WEBSITE FILES

 * Implement your own (simple) climate model from scratch.
 We teach you everything(!) that is necessary.
 * Get an idea about climate physics.
 * Get an idea how to describe the physics with ODEs and PDEs.